fcostantini/resetera-gifthelper/README.md

 2. Download Tampermonkey: [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) or [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
 3. Open [this link](https://github.com/fcostantini/resetera-gifthelper/raw/master/resetera-gifthelper.user.js). *Monkey should prompt you for install.
 4. Navigate to any ResetEra thread (e.g. http://thesteamthread.com/)
-5. Follow the instructions: ResetEra should now prompt you for your Steam custom id and the Steam API key.
+5. Follow the instructions: ResetEra or MetaCouncil should now prompt you for your Steam custom id and the Steam API key.

 ## FAQ
 ### Where to get a SteamAPI key?